Felixburton7/NYT_Clone/README.md

 # Articles App

-I created a new Flutter project using Clean Architecture to fetch New York Times articles, display article details, and provide more information via URLs.
+I built a new Flutter project using Clean Architecture to fetch New York Times articles, display article details, and provide more information via URLs, inspired by Yamen Abdulrahman work.

 ## Getting Started